sahil-kale/PCBs/PWM_Generator_KiCAD/README.md

 ## Errata:
 - R2 and R4 values are too high.
 The value of both of these should instead be 200 ohms (currently made possible by stacking 5 1k ohm resistors)
 - Footprint for J5 is too small for standard pin headers
 - C3-C4 combined capicatance is 1.833uF.
-This should be 2.166uF
+This should be ~2uF after further experimentation due to the actual resistance of various board components differing from ideal

 ## Photos: